 Paper art gives children relaxation.
 They forget their traumas for a while and get deeply submerged in the project they have been given.
 Paper art is useful in helping them express their feelings for others especially when a child is non-expressive with its parents.
 They can make several two-dimensional objects attached to a letter with the message they are shy to convey verbally.

 Parents can play their part by providing the child with a safe environment along with a number of other kids.
 The child feels a sense of control and empowerment with these projects.

 Painting is underrated yet it has vast effects than many other forms of art.
 Usually, formal art therapeutic institutions provide children with paints and the freedom to do what they want.
-It has been found out that the children feel therapeutic to mix various colours, they feel the joy and amazement when they see things turning out by mixing colours.
-Children feel relieved in making new colours rather than making actual images or sceneries, This gives them confidence and is really good for children with low self-esteem.
+It has been found out that the children feel therapeutic to mix various colors, they feel the joy and amazement when they see things turning out by mixing colors.
+Children feel relieved in making new colors rather than making actual images or sceneries, This gives them confidence and is really good for children with low self-esteem.